 Assets that are held at fair value through other comprehensive income are those that are held to collect contractual cash flows on the repayment of principal and interest and which are held to recognise a capital gain through the sale of the asset.
 Movements in the carrying amount are recognised in other comprehensive income except for the recognition of impairment, interest income and foreign exchange gains or losses which are recognised in profit or loss.
-On derecognition, the cumulative gain or loss recognised in other comprehensive income is included in finance income using the effective interest rate method.
+On derecognition, the cumulative gain or loss recognised in other comprehensive income is reclassified from equity to profit or loss.
+Interest income is included in finance income using the effective interest rate method.